-Home School Review Meetings 4th-8th November - no clubs that week .
+Clubs this week.
 Swimming lessons for Botallack on Wednesday.
-The pond is starting to take shape with grass starting to sprout.
+The pond is starting to take shape with the liner in place.
 Click on the 'Projects' box to see the latest projects in school.

 Login